 7. Try supplementing your diet with herbal galactagogues.

+Some moms swear that if you want to learn how to increase breast milk production fast, galactagogue supplements are the answer.
 This is a big word that simply refers to any substance believed to naturally boost breast milk supply.
 Many people add foods with this capability to this group, but the word is typically used in relation to herbal supplements.
 Some of the supplements that you may try include:

 - Blessed Thistle